 - Moving the joints of the spine beyond a person's usual physiological range of motion using a fast, low amplitude thrust.

 - Putting a finger beyond the anal verge for the purpose of manipulating the tailbone

 Legislation and Ethics Examination and Record Keeping Workshop

-CCO will be offering the next sitting of the Legislation and Ethics examination and Record Keeping Workshop on June 10, 2014.
-Please see the following documents relating to the examination and workshop:
+CCO will be holding the next sitting of the legislation and ethics examination and record keeping workshop on February 10, 2015.
+Please see the following documents for more information and how to apply.

 Legislation and Ethics Examination Application Form

 Record Keeping Workshop Announcement